miaomiaonana/Module-14-Challenge/README.md

 150 long window
 ![return](https://github.com/miaomiaonana/Module-14-Challenge/blob/main/images/image3.png)

-Increasing the SMA window made the prediction worse.
+!!Increasing the SMA window made the prediction worse.

 4. Choose the set of parameters that best improved the trading algorithm returns.
 Save a PNG image of the cumulative product of the actual returns vs. the strategy returns, and document your conclusion in your `README.md` file.